MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/UnitedStates/how-to-print-troubleshooting-reports.md

     ms.author: edupont

 ---
-# How to: Print Troubleshooting Reports
+# Dynamics Nav - How to Print Troubleshooting Reports
 The following troubleshooting reports are available to assist Microsoft Certified Partners with troubleshooting issues:

 -   **License Information** report – This report contains the license number, the name of the licensed user, which application granules they have purchased, and when the license expires, if applicable.